kaffka-san/svg-to-gltf/README.md

 ## Installation
 To install an add-on in Blender, follow these steps:

-1. Download the add-on as a .zip file or .py file from a reliable source.
+1. Download the add-on as a .zip file or .py file from a GitHub.
 2. Open Blender and go to "Edit" > "Preferences".
 3. In the Preferences window, select the "Add-ons" tab.
 4. Click on the "Install" button at the top right corner of the window.